 - State Social Policies: Impact on Talent Mobility and Expectations for Businesses Across America, Morning Consult, March 2022

-- Employers: Checklist for a Post-Roe Workplace: Benefits Considerations, Epstein Becker Green
+- Employers: Checklist for a Post-Roe Workplace, Epstein Becker Green

 - SCOTUS Overrules Roe v.
 Wade: Part I: Potentially Wide-Ranging Impact on Companies Navigating Employee Benefits, Privacy Protections, and Law Enforcement Demands, Jenner & Block, June 27, 2022